eLearning-TUDarmstadt/moodle-tool_cleanupusers/README.md

 The Plugin executes a cron job which deletes, archives and reactivates archived users automatically.

 ## TODO
-- Show a warning message for admins before users are archived or deleted
+- [ ] Show a warning message for admins before users are archived or deleted
+- [ ] Outsource renderer from subplugin

 ## Subplugins
 The Plugin requires at least one subplugin that returns the status of all users.
 The intention is that every university can write their own subplugin